fivestars/git-hooks/README.md

         file.
 In the case of a bare repository, the config file is located at ./config.

+    ~/.githooks
+        This is the location of the global hooks configuration and script collections.
+The anonymous <default> global set hooks will be found in this directory, but other named global sets will we be found in ~/.githooks/.global-sets

+    ~/.githooks/.global-sets
+        This directory will contain a subdirectory for each global set configured on this machine.

+    ~/.githooks/.collections
+        This is where global hook collections will be cloned to and referenced from reference hook scripts.
+One creates these reference hook scripts with git hooks include --global ....

+    ~/.githooks
+        This is the location of the global hooks configuration and script collections.

     ~/.gitconfig
         Some configs, such as unicode output and color output support will be stored here.
 Additionally, the periodic update check information is stored here.

     ~/.gittemplate/hooks
     ~/.gittemplate/info/exclude